georgiee/angular-workshop-skipbo/README.md

 ### Theory Part
 Theory is boring and especially in the case of Angular many, many things can be found in their [outstanding documentation](https://angular.io/docs) already.
 Personally I like to read about best practice, untold facts and surprising functionality that isn't part of any documentation.

 Personally I like reading documentation and listening to people telling me some unknown facts about stuff I thought I knew already.
-If there is some room for discussion, great, couln't think of anything !
-The theorey part should b
+If there is some room for discussion, great, couln't think of anything better!
+I will present you a mix of things you should know about Angular and we try to dig deeper.
+Let us also talk about best practice and problems from your daily job.

 ### Code Challenges
 The challenges are six individual coding sessions with a total duration of roughly 6 hours over two days.
 In the end you will hold a fully working card game in the hand, with animations and AI-like CPU players.
 There is a lot of code involved and we couldn't programe everything from scratch in 6 hours.
 Some parts would be tedious and boring, others too complex and elaborated.